History of the Tampa Bay Buccaneers: 2003 and 2004: Front-office tensions

 Before the 2004 training camp, personnel issues and the salary cap became primary concerns.
 Gruden successfully lobbied the Glazers to hire his former general manager from Oakland, Bruce Allen.
-After Allen's arrival in the Bucs' front office, the team announced that it would not re-sign two of their best defensive players—John Lynch and Warren Sapp—before the regular season even started.
+After Allen's arrival in the Buccaneers' front office, the team announced that it would not re-sign two of their best defensive players—John Lynch and Warren Sapp—before the regular season even started.
 Both of their contracts were expiring, and younger players could fill their positions.
 Lynch was released after medical exams indicated ongoing injury problems.
-Many Bucs fans were stunned by the move, as Lynch was a very popular player whose aggressive, intelligent play earned him several Pro Bowl appearances.
+Many Buccaneers fans were stunned by the move, as Lynch was a very popular player whose aggressive, intelligent play earned him several Pro Bowl appearances.
 He was also well regarded for his philanthropic work in the Tampa Bay area.
 Lynch was quickly signed by the Denver Broncos, where he had consecutive injury-free Pro Bowl seasons.
 Sapp signed with the Oakland Raiders, where he played in a limited role in 2004, and sat out much of the 2005 season with injuries.
 Since wide receiver Keenan McCardell refused to play until he was given a better contract or traded, he was sent to the San Diego Chargers for draft compensation.

-The distracted Bucs began the 2004 season with a 1–5 record, their worst start since Gruden arrived.
-The fading accuracy of kicker Martin Gramatica didn't help matters, as the team lost many close games en route to a 5–11 record, making the Bucs the first NFL team to follow up a Super Bowl championship with back-to-back losing seasons.
-The lone highlights of 2004 were the high-quality play of rookie wide receiver Michael Clayton and the return of Doug Williams, who joined the Bucs front office as a personnel executive.
+The distracted Buccaneers began the 2004 season with a 1–5 record, their worst start since Gruden arrived.
+The fading accuracy of kicker Martin Gramatica didn't help matters, as the team lost many close games en route to a 5–11 record, making the Buccaneers the first NFL team to follow up a Super Bowl championship with back-to-back losing seasons.
+The lone highlights of 2004 were the high-quality play of rookie wide receiver Michael Clayton and the return of Doug Williams, who joined the Buccaneers front office as a personnel executive.